Usability Inspection methods: Heuristic Analysis, Cognitive Walkthrough and Usability Testing

 Heuristic analysis is an extremely useful usability inspection method.
 It is a technique used in the UX Design process to test usability.
 Typically, in heuristic analysis, 3–5 usability experts will review the product and compare it against pre-defined principles — the heuristics.
 From this, they can highlight any usability issues before the product goes into user testing.
 This is great, as it cuts down on obvious usability errors and improves the testing process.

-Introduction of Gestalt psychology
+Introduction to Gestalt psychology

 Gestalt theory was founded by Max Wertheimer at early 20th century.
 This psychological philosophy addresses with perception, perceptual experiences, and related patterns of stimulation.
 The motto of the gestalt philosophy is: